Fire (classical element): Greek and Roman tradition

-In alchemy the chemical element of sulfur was often associated with fire and its alchemical symbol and its symbol was an upward-pointing triangle.
-In alchemic tradition, metals are incubated by fire in the womb of the Earth and alchemists only accelerate their development.
+In alchemy, the chemical element of sulfur was often associated with fire and its alchemical symbol, and its symbol was an upward-pointing triangle.
+In alchemic tradition, metals are incubated by fire in the womb of the Earth, and alchemists only accelerate their development.

 Indian tradition

 Agni is a Hindu and Vedic deity.
 The word agni is Sanskrit for fire (noun), cognate with Latin ignis (the root of English ignite), Russian огонь (fire), pronounced agon.
-Agni has three forms: fire, lightning and the sun.
+Agni has three forms: fire, lightning, and the sun.

 Agni is one of the most important of the Vedic gods.
-He is the god of fire and the accepter of sacrifices.
+He is the god of fire and the acceptor of sacrifices.
 The sacrifices made to Agni go to the deities because Agni is a messenger from and to the other gods.
 He is ever-young, because the fire is re-lit every day, yet he is also immortal.
-In Indian tradition fire is also linked to Surya or the Sun and Mangala or Mars, and with the south-east direction.
+In Indian tradition, fire is also linked to Surya or the Sun and Mangala or Mars, and with the south-east direction.

 Teukāya ekendriya is a name used in Jain tradition which refers to Jīvas said to be reincarnated as fire.

 Ceremonial magic

 Fire and the other Greek classical elements were incorporated into the Golden Dawn system.
 Philosophus (4=7) is the elemental grade attributed to fire; this grade is also attributed to the Qabalistic Sephirah Netzach and the planet Venus.
 The elemental weapon of fire is the Wand.
 Each of the elements has several associated spiritual beings.
 The archangel of fire is Michael, the angel is Aral, the ruler is Seraph, the king is Djin, and the fire elementals (following Paracelsus) are called salamanders.
-Fire is considered to be active; it is represented by the symbol for Leo and it is referred to the lower right point of the pentacle in the Supreme Invoking Ritual of the Pentacle.
+Fire is considered to be active; it is represented by the symbol for Leo, and it is referred to the lower right point of the pentacle in the Supreme Invoking Ritual of the Pentacle.
 Many of these associations have since spread throughout the occult community.

 Tarot

 Fire in tarot symbolizes conversion or passion.
 Many references to fire in tarot are related to the usage of fire in the practice of alchemy, in which the application of fire is a prime method of conversion, and everything that touches fire is changed, often beyond recognition.
-The symbol of fire was a cue pointing towards transformation, the chemical variant being the symbol delta, which is also the classical symbol for fire.
+The symbol of fire was a cue pointing to transformation; the chemical variant was the symbol delta, which is also the classical symbol for fire.
 Conversion symbolized can be good, for example, refining raw crudities to gold, as seen in The Devil.
 Conversion can also be bad, as in The Tower, symbolizing a downfall due to anger.
 Fire is associated with the suit of rods/wands, and as such, represents passion from inspiration.
-As an element, fire has mixed symbolism because it represents energy, which can be helpful when controlled, but volatile if left unchecked.
+As an element, fire has mixed symbolism: it represents energy that can be helpful when controlled but volatile if left unchecked.

 Modern witchcraft

-Fire is one of the five elements that appear in most Wiccan traditions influenced by the Golden Dawn system of magic, and Aleister Crowley's mysticism, which was in turn inspired by the Golden Dawn.
+Fire is one of the five elements that appear in most Wiccan traditions influenced by the Golden Dawn system of magic, and Aleister Crowley's mysticism, which the Golden Dawn in turn inspired.